White Claw Hard Seltzer: History

 White Claw was created by Mark Anthony Group, run by Vancouverite Anthony von Mandl and also known for producing Mike's Hard Lemonade.
 The brand experienced tremendous growth after its introduction in 2016.
 Von Mandl told Forbes his U.S. business is estimated to deliver close to $4 billion in revenue in 2020.
 In the summer of 2019, it was reported that White Claw accounted for over half of all total hard seltzer sales in the United States; volume sales of White Claw grew 275% over the year prior.

 White Claw entered the Canadian market in 2020 with limited flavours, later expanding offerings.
 The Canadian version is made with vodka rather than a beer base.

 New flavors were introduced in for the American market in March 2020 and again in March 2021, along with iced tea seltzers.

 In 2021, U.S. Customs and Border Protection (CBP) sought to re-classify White Claw in the Harmonized Tariff Schedule of the United States, when importing the product.
 Previously classified as "beer" (to which no tariffs apply), CBP felt the beverage belonged to the category of "other fermented beverages", to which tariffs do apply.
 Reasons cited were that White Claw "does not have the taste, aroma, character or appearance of beer" and "is not named beer, and importantly, is not sold or marketed as beer".
 The reclassification was made final on June 2, 2021, and took effect on August 1, 2021.

 In December 2023, White Claw released non-alcoholic seltzers with 0% alcohol.

 Popularity in the U.S.

 From 2016-2020, hard seltzer sales increased at a triple-digit annual rate.
 In 2019, White Claw was noted the top-selling hard seltzer in the country, with 60 percent of the category market.
 The same year, the surge in White Claw's popularity was met with a national shortage.
 Throughout 2019, White Claw's popularity grew as a result of the hard seltzer's being circulated through viral social media videos, similar to the advertising of Bang Energy Drink.
 In the White Claw social media videos, many included the slogan "Ain't no laws when you're drinking Claws," coined in a video by YouTube comedian Trevor Wallace which gained 4.2 million views.

 In July 2020, White Claw recorded a 246.7% increase in sales when compared to the summer months of 2019.

+Identifying a shift in drinking trends, in December 2023, White Claw, with a reputation for hard seltzers, released a 0% alcohol seltzer.
+They've noticed a trend for Gen Z and Millennial groups leaning towards more sober socials.
+In response, White Claw has stated their 0% products will have the taste customers have come to enjoy while maintaining the sophistication of an alcoholic beverage.
+They plan to bottle and can flavors consumers like, are from familiar brands with electrolytes and less sugar.